Google Pixel Watch 3

 • 4.2

-Sleep tracking was generally viewed as accurate or useful for timing and sleep context, though not always deeply insightful.
+Sleep tracking was generally viewed as solid or very good, especially for basic timing and Fitbit sleep insights, though a few reviewers found it adequate rather than deeply insightful.

 based on 2 reviews